UWCS/rs118/src/ttt.md

 There are multiple cases to consider for a win: 3 rows, 3 columns, and the 2 diagonals.
 You could hard-code all 8 of these, or you could get fancy with some for loops.
 Up to you.

 **Note:** Rust might not allow you to compare the equality of two custom types so easily.
 This is also A Good Thing (tm) because the notion of equality is not so simple for all types, so much so that Rust splits it into two traits, `Eq` and `PartialEq`.
-You might want to derive them for your custom `Player` type to help with this.
+You might want to derive them for your custom `Player` type to help with this, which will allow you to use the `==` and `!=` operators for your type.
 Traits, and deriving them, will be covered in more detail next time, but [a good overview](https://doc.rust-lang.org/book/appendix-03-derivable-traits.html) is given in The Book.